Diagnosis

 Types of breast biopsy that may be used include:

 • Surgical biopsy.
-A surgeon may perform an operation to remove the suspicious cells for examination.
+A surgeon may perform an operation to remove the tissue sample for testing.

-The tissue removed during your biopsy is sent to a laboratory where doctors that specialize in analyzing blood and body tissues (pathologists) closely examine the cells to determine if you have Lobular carcinoma in situ (LCIS).
+The tissue removed during a biopsy is sent to a lab.
+In the lab, doctors that specialize in analyzing blood and body tissues, called pathologists, closely examine the cells.
+They can determine if you have lobular carcinoma in situ.

 Core needle biopsy